Change Password

 • m is the sum of all edge weights in the graph.

-Take community C1 in the above graph as example, where
+Take community C1 in the graph above as an example, where

 • m = 18.1